 A detailed look at currency trading, with CNBC's Melissa Lee and the Money In Motion traders.

-Jobs data and elections curb risk appetite and Australia is downbeat - it's time for your FX Fix.
+Australia cuts rates and kiwis look sweet — it's time for your FX Fix.

-That old nonfarm payroll number is coming, and this strategist has a trading plan.
+This week brings the first post-QE3 payroll report, and this strategist has a currency trading plan.